Ericsson/paf/README.md

 ./app/pafc ux:test
 ```

-By using the CLI, the user may publish services, subscribe to
+By using the CLI, the user may publish services, subscribe to services
-services, list connected clients, a domain's subscriptions and
+and list connected clients, subscriptions and services.
-services.

 ## Python Client API

 Pathfinder includes an API `paf.client` for Python-based clients, which
 is used by the server test suite and the command-line interface.

-While this is a production-quality API implementation, it's not meant
+While this is a production-quality client implementation, it's not
-to be the primariy API for consumer and producers.
-Applications would
+meant to be the primariy API for consumer and producers.
+Applications
-instead use the `libpaf` client library, available in a separate
+would instead use the `libpaf` client library, available in a separate
 repository.
 It also has a Python interface.

 Compared to `libpaf` and `<paf.h>`, the `paf.client` Python API is